Patricia

 Oats themselves contain protein, but only about five grams a serving.
 Compared to its 29 gram carb count, you’ll want to match it up with enough proteins.
 It’s especially important in the morning because it helps you feel satisfied and if you’re low on sugar, it stabilizes your blood sugar levels.

 There are simple ways to do this.
 You could stir in a spoonful of nut butter, or add a scoop of protein powder, mix in some egg whites while it’s hot (which cooks the egg whites) or have a couple of slices of lean bacon with your oatmeal.
+There’s plenty of ways to benefit from the calories in oatmeal.

 There are plenty of reasons to love oatmeal.
 It’s easy to prepare, versatile, inexpensive, and filling.
 Oatmeal can enhance your health and blood pressure.
 However, like anything else, it does come with a few blunders that you can avoid.
 These mistakes can lead to an unappetizing meal, so make sure you pay attention to these tips before you start preparing your next bowl of oatmeal.